Fire Resistance - Fire Safety

 Depending on the situation, one or more criteria may be set as the requirement.
 Which criteria must be satisfied is determined in the Natioan Building regulation.
 The flame resistance seems significant in all cases, the buckling criterion is not relevant for structures that do not support any load.
 So this criterion is not relevant to NOFISOL® products.

-As well as the fire-resistance function of materials or components, fire safety is also a crucial factor in specifying building materials.
 This not only relates to material properties (thinking of smoke formation through the material itself) but also to the smoke-resistance of the material.

 SMOKE RESISTANCE